zmkfirmware/zmk/docs/docs/behaviors/mouse-emulation.md

 ## Configuration Option

-This feature can be enabled or disabled explicitly via a config option:
+To use any of the behaviors documented here, the ZMK mouse feature must be enabled explicitly via a config option:

 ```
 CONFIG_ZMK_MOUSE=y
 ```

-If you use the mouse key press behavior in your keymap, the feature will automatically be enabled for you.

 ## Mouse Button Defines